Gethsemane Lutheran ChurchIn Christ - In the City

 Saturday mornings in the Hope Center

 Weekly, the lower level of Gethsemane is opened to share a meal and conversation with those who are hungry.
 Groups of up to four people volunteer weekly to do food prep, have conversation with volunteers and attendees, and to clean-up.
-Email Paul Strike for information or to sign-up.
+Email SoMo (Soup & Movies) for information.